Solar power in India: Challenges and opportunities

 via a local grid.
 Not only the rooftop area but also outer surface area of tall buildings can be used for solar PV power generation by installing PV modules in a vertical position in place of glass panels to cover facade area.
 Such an infrastructure, which does not have the economy of scale of mass, utility-scale solar-panel deployment, needs a lower deployment price to attract individuals and family-sized households.
 The cost of high efficiency and compact mono PERC modules and battery storage systems have reduced to make rooftop solar PV more economical and feasible in a microgrid.
+It is possible to generate more solar power during sunrise and sunset hours by using motionless trackers attachment to solar PV modules.

 It is more economical to have multi-purpose floating solar PV power plants compared to single-purpose floating solar plants.
-Three tier boat houses are constructed on pontoons with the top tier (inclined roof up to 35 degrees) fully covered by solar panels (1 MW/acre area), bottom area (below the pontoon) for cage fish culture and middle two tiers one each for poultry and mushroom/orchid cultivation.
+Three tier boat houses are constructed on pontoons with the top tier (inclined roof up to 35 degrees) fully covered by solar panels (2.5 MW/acre area), bottom area (below the pontoon) for cage fish culture and middle two tiers one each for poultry and mushroom/orchid cultivation.
 Pontoon can have a tilting arrangement (another 35 degrees) to have inclined floating by varying water content in the ballast tanks to track the sun's direction for optimum solar power generation.
 Water is oxygenated in a evaporative cooler and used in cage cultivation with the power generated by the solar panels.
 The cold air at wet-bulb temperature from the evaporative cooler is used for cooling the poultry and mushroom areas.
 These boathouses can move to safer water depths with the variation in the water level of the water body or for avoiding occasional high winds.
 The excess power generated during the daytime is stored in a battery system mounted on a separate pontoon which can be moved to shore for feeding power to the grid during nighttime.
 Multipurpose solar plants can be installed at deeper (10 meters and more) water areas, unlike single-purpose floating solar PV plants.
 With multipurpose PV solar plants, the floating solar power potential of India enhances many times by using much of the inland water bodies area.
-Water is sprinkled over the solar panels to keep them cool and clean to optimize the power output.
+Water is sprinkled over the solar panels to keep them cool and clean to optimise the power output.
 Rainwater harvesting can also be achieved by storing the water in collapsible bladders which can float on water for generating bottled drinking water.